top of page

 Plan for long-term protection of and care for ʻohana ʻāina across generations using legal tools

-Trust and estate planning is one pathway for keeping land in the family.
-You can learn more about options for wills, trusts and other tools in the Hawaii Estate Planning Resources handout and online.
+Estate and trust planning is one way to preserve ʻāina for future generations.
+You can learn more about options for wills, trusts and other estate planning tools in the Hawaii Estate Planning Resources handout and online.

 Family Land Trust Model

-4334 Rice Street, Suite 203, Lihue, Hawaii 96766
+4334 Rice Street, Suite 203, Lihue, HI 96766

 Phone: (808) 245-9991